LibrePDF/OpenPDF/README.md

 ## License

 OpenPDF uses dual licensing: when using the library, you may choose either Mozilla Public License Version 2.0 or GNU Lesser General Public License 2.1.
+OpenPDF is the LGPL/MPL open source successor of iText, and is based on some forks of iText
+4 svn tag.

 The SPDX license identifier for OpenPDF licensing is `MPL-2.0 OR LGPL-2.1+`